tox-dev/pipdeptree/README.rst

        -j, --json            Display dependency tree as json.
 This will yield "raw" output that may be used by external tools.
 This option overrides all other options.
+       --dot                 Print the dependency graph as GraphViz dot code.

 Known Issues